 If you have been provided with seizure rescue medication, then please bring it with you to the appointment.

 If you have been provided with behavioral medicine to take prior to the EEG, then please bring it with you to the appointment.
-Please administer it as instructed by your clinician, which is usually to take the medication as you are arriving for EEG).
+Please administer it as instructed by your clinician, which is usually to take the medication as you are arriving for EEG.

 Helpful tips to keep electrodes attached: